top of page

 Founding A Vision For You

 In June 2021, Lucas and Cody, along with founding board members Garry Morris, Paul Cleveland, Douglas Curtsinger, and Kyle Monfort, incorporated A Vision For You.
-Along with staff members Henry Fuqua, Greg Haynes, and Charles Moore, they launched their flagship program, later named the Surrender Program, a voluntary self-help social model recovery program.
-This program, grounded in traditional behavior modification and principles adapted from A.A., taught clients personal responsibility, integrity, a relationship with a higher power, and complete abstinence from all mood- or mind-altering substances.
+Together with staff members Henry Fuqua, Greg Haynes, and Charles Moore, they launched what would become the Surrender Program—a voluntary, self-help, social model recovery program.

 Growth and Expansion

-MindBodySoul: The rebranded Intensive Outpatient Program.
+• MindBodySoul – the rebranded Intensive Outpatient Program.

 Our Commitment Today